charleswal-a/charleswal-a/README.md

 ---

 # 👤&nbsp;&nbsp; About Me:
-I am Charles Walford, and undergraduate student at Stony Brook University studying Computer Science and Applied Mathematics.
-As an aspiring software developer, my goal is to about learning everything I can about programming, data science, and how computers work! 🔧
+I am Charles Walford, an undergraduate student at Stony Brook University studying Computer Science and Applied Mathematics.
+As an aspiring software developer, my goal is to learn everything I can about programming, data science, and how computers work! 🔧

-Currently, I am developing my skills in programming languages, machine learning and data science.
-I'm also working at SBU as a Student IT Technician and learning Break Through Tech as an AI/ML Fellow. 🏫
+Currently, I am developing my skills in programming languages, machine learning, and data science.
+I'm also working at SBU as a Student IT Technician and learning at Break Through Tech as an AI/ML Fellow. 🏫

 Feel free to check out my repos and contact me! 📭